Ristine528/GitHub-Repository/README.md

 All data are automatically downloaded and processed using the following script: scripts/download_data.R

-### What this script does:
+### Data Processing

+The script:
 - Downloads required datasets from public sources
-- Unzips and organizes files into the local project directory
+- Extracts and organizes files into the local directory
 - Loads cleaned data into R for analysis

 ### Reproducibility